A wedding usher can be a great addition to your wedding party. Read on to learn more about what wedding ushers do on the big day.

 Photo by Darien Chui Photo

-Do you need one?
+Next question—do you need an usher?
 The answer depends on your wedding size and formality.
-If you’re planning to have a high guest count, having a wedding usher will help keep things moving fast as his primary task is to direct guests to their respective seats. Über formal weddings also require a wedding usher to ease the day’s stress by guaranteeing a smooth flow of the wedding.
+If you’re planning to have a high guest count, having a wedding usher will help keep things moving fast as their primary task is to direct guests to their respective seats. Über formal weddings (for example, a black tie wedding) also require a wedding usher to ease the day’s stress by guaranteeing a smooth flow of the wedding.
 Whether you have open seating or respective sides for your guests, it’s a nice touch to have someone who can answer any last-minute wedding guest questions before the ceremony starts.

 Before the Wedding Day